Internet-SmokeAlarm/documentation/source/index.html.md

 1. API key: all API endpoints require authorization for access.
 API keys can be created through the Dashboard.

 2. Cloud Gateway URL: the remote API that will be used to complete requests.
 Defaults are included in language bindings, but custom endpoints can be specified for use with Enterprise service offerings.

+All following documentation assumes that you have followed the getting started guide.

+# FAQ

+1. Sometimes the API returns different information for the same request.

+Verge.AI's Federated Learning platform is developed to support very distributed machine learning.
+Due to the distributed nature of the computation, data can sometimes take a few seconds to propagate through the system.
+This delay might result in stale data being returned or available to the system during the requested computation.
+Usually, these errors will resolve within a couple of seconds.
+If you are noticing persistent issues, please reach out to support.